MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 > * *OE:01 -* Evaluate [how many Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need.
 > * *OE:01 -* Deploy your Application Insights resource in the same region as the underlying Log Analytics workspace to prevent latency and reliability issues, see [Create a resource](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#create-a-workspace-based-resource).
 > * *OE:01 -* Determine which instrumentation method (i.e., autoinstrumentation or manual instrumentation) is best for your situation based on [Supported environments, languages, and resource providers](/azure/azure-monitor/app/codeless-overview#supported-environments-languages-and-resource-providers).
-> * *OE:01 -* Update Application Insights SDKs (Classic API) annually using the latest version.
+> * *OE:01 -* Update Application Insights SDKs (Classic API) annually to the latest version.
 This will [ensure access to support services](/azure/azure-monitor/app/sdk-support-guidance#application-insights-sdk-support-guidance) and provide the latest functionality with bug fixes.
 > * *OE:03 -* Use [work item ingetration](/azure/azure-monitor/app/release-and-work-item-insights?tabs=work-item-integration) to easily create work items in GitHub or Azure DevOps that have relevant Application Insights data embedded in them.
-> * *OE:07 -* Use built-in Application Insights features like [queries]() and [dashboards](/azure/azure-monitor/app/overview-dashboard#create-a-new-dashboard) based on your specific business needs.
+> * *OE:07 -* Use built-in Application Insights features like [queries](/azure/azure-monitor/logs/queries) and [dashboards](/azure/azure-monitor/app/overview-dashboard#create-a-new-dashboard) based on your specific business needs.
 > * *OE:08 -* Use [alerts](/azure/azure-monitor/alerts/alerts-overview) and [workbooks](/azure/azure-monitor/visualize/workbooks-overview) to identify and respond to incidents.
 > * *OE:11 -* Use [Release Annotations](/azure/azure-monitor/app/release-and-work-item-insights?tabs=release-annotations) as part of your failure mitigation strategies to see where you deployed a new build or other significant events.
 > * *Other -* Be aware that Application Insights can be used to monitor deployed sites and services on-premises (or on an Azure Virtual Machine (VM)).